 Stressing on the importance of cleaning the office, here’s a rundown of 5 tips to cleaning your office:

 A lot of things are currently on your desk right this very moment – loads of paperwork, pencils and pens, paper clips, lost staples, and even your coffee which has probably gone cold already.
 No matter what excuse you give, a clutter of different things scattered throughout your desk is not organization.
 Looking for a specific document?
 Is it buried underneath the pile of paper, inside the folding cabinet, or still in the printer tray?
 You see, it pays to be organized.
 Separate paperwork, group those pens and pencils in a desk organizer, and position your computer properly on the desk.
 Take time to label folders and envelopes so files will be easy to find.

 Germs and bacteria accumulate over time in the office.
-You need to disinfect your desk at least once a week, preferably before or after the weekend.
+You need to disinfect your desk at least once a week, preferably before or after the weekend with a long life disinfectant.
 Focus on the things that are deemed the dirtiest in the office, especially the keyboard, the tablet PC, and the telephone.
 By doing this, you reduce the chances of getting sick in the workplace and potentially being contagious.
 This will save a lot of manhours.